 An avoidable cause of earache is the use of cotton swabs or other instruments to clean wax from the ear, which can damage the ear canal.
 Following the old adage that “nothing smaller than an elbow goes in the ear” can avoid dangerous injury to the ear canal and the eardrum.
 A rare cause of earache is referred pain from infection or cancer of the throat.

-During an examination, your ENT specialist will use an otoscope to look inside and assess your ear.
+During your examination for earache treatment Pembroke Pines ENT specialist Dr. Sina Joorabchi and his team will use an otoscope to look inside and assess your ear.
 They check for redness in the ear, and/or fluid behind the eardrum, and to see if the eardrum moves.
 These are the signs of an ear infection.
 If your hearing is decreased, your ENT specialist may also perform an audiogram to test for any potential hearing loss by presenting tones at various pitches, or a tympanogram, which measures the air pressure in your middle ear to see how well your eustachian tube is working.

 Your ENT specialist may also prescribe medications, which must be taken as directed.
 Often, antibiotics to fight the infection will make your earache go away rapidly, but the infection may need more time to clear up.
 Other medications that your doctor may prescribe include an antihistamine (for allergies), a decongestant (especially with a cold), or both.
 Sometimes the doctor may recommend a medication to reduce fever and/or pain.
 Special ear drops can also help ease the pain.